JAlcocerT/JAlcocerT/content/blog/dev-WEB-APPS.md

   {{< card link="https://github.com/JAlcocerT/Data-Chat" title="Data Chat Repository" image="/blog_img/apps/gh-jalcocert.svg" subtitle="Source Code for DB Chat with Langchain" >}}
 {{< /cards >}}

+##### PyGWalker x Streamlit

+While working on some PoCs where a quick demo of the data model is required, you can use Pygwalker via jhub or with Streamlit.

+This can be helpful before full [AI/BI solutions](https://jalcocert.github.io/JAlcocerT/ai-bi-tools/) are getting build and get stakeholders expectations in line.

 {{< details title="PyGWalker | Turn your pandas dataframe into an interactive UI for visual analysis 📌" closed="true" >}}